thecointech/thecoin/apps/tapcap-manager/ClientCS/docs/TransactionsApi.md

 <a name="deletebroker"></a>
 # **DeleteBroker**
-> ErrorMessage DeleteBroker (SignedMessage signedMessage)
+> ErrorMessage DeleteBroker (TapCapUnCompleted tapCapUnCompleted)

 Broker: Notify of an incomplete or failed transaction